Decision on Foxboro's highway garage improvements on tap at October special town meeting

 The work, which includes replacing the building’s aging heating plant and air conditioning system, as well as installing a new roof, was to have been undertaken as part of a broader overhaul and expansion of the highway department complex on Elm Street.

-But local building officials, fearing the boiler and roof are on their last legs, have voiced concerns that both could fail during the winter months, forcing an emergency spending requisition and possibly displacing Foxboro’s public works operation.
+But local building officials, fearing the boiler and roof are on their last legs, have voiced concerns that both could fail during the winter months, forcing an emergency spending requisition and possibly displacing the town's public works operation.

 “Anyone who’s driven by there knows the garage itself is in rough shape,” acting Town Manager Paige Duncan said during a Sept.
 13 briefing for select board members.
 “There is no place for the DPW garage to go -- if that fails Foxboro’s in trouble.”

-That project, completed in 2021, had been partially funded by a $14.7 million grant from the Mass.
-School Building Authority, with the remainder paid by local taxpayers.
+That project, completed in 2021, had been partially funded by a $14.7 million grant from the state School Building Authority, with the remainder paid by local taxpayers.

-The fund transfer requires town meeting approval because the town’s share had been raised through a bond issue, Gallagher explained.
+The fund transfer requires town meeting approval because the town’s share had been raised through a bond issue, Gallagher said.

 Other proposed work includes replacing the building’s large overhead garage doors, upgrading electrical wiring embedded in the concrete floor and removing solar panels which had been installed on the flat roof, but are no longer operational because they caught fire on two occasions.